 Important Information for Direct Loan Borrowers

 There are annual limits on the amount of subsidized and unsubsidized direct loans you may receive each year.
-Learn more about the annual borrowing limits.
+Learn more about the annual borrowing limitsnew window.

-Effective October 1, 2018, the required origination fee decreases from 1.066 percent to 1.062 percent for both subsidized and unsubsidized loans.
-The required origination fee decreases for Direct PLUS Loans at a rate of 4.248 percent.
-These changes affect loan borrowers whose first loan disbursement occurs after October 1, 2018.
+Effective October 1, 2021, the required origination fee remains at 1.057 percent for both subsidized and unsubsidized loans.
+The required origination fee for Direct PLUS Loans remains at 4.228 percent.

 PLUS loans enable parents to borrow to pay for their children's education.